inkline/inkline.io/content/docs/add-ons/unocss/nuxt.md

 layout: docs
 ---

-# UnoCSS Preset Installation - Nuxt
+:ContentHeading{ title="Installation - Nuxt" subtitle="UnoCSS Preset" }
 ## Install the Inkline Preset for UnoCSS in any Nuxt application.

 ### Installation